apache/pulsar-manager/front-end/README.md

 ## Compatibility

-This pulsar-manager is developed and tested Chrome Browser.
+This pulsar-manager is tested Chrome Browser.

 ## Build